"I use Mrs. Brickner's recipe"

 Chicago Tribune columnist Bob Greene, syndicated at that time in over 100 newspapers, saw a copy of Mother's Table and wrote a column about it, "An extra helping of love," published September 25, 1990.

 As summarized in public library archives, the column starts out "Photojournalist Diane Schmidt has had her work appear in front of millions of people around the world; her photographs have been featured in prominent newspapers and on the pages of such magazines as Time, Forbes and Town & Country."
-He goes on to report that I made only thirty copies of the cookbook, but that, in a way I felt it was the most important project I had ever done.
-Much of the column is then text copied verbatim from the cookbook, with the observation that you could almost hear a mother talking to her daughter.
+He goes on to write that I made only thirty copies of the cookbook, but that, in a way I felt it was the most important project I had ever done.
+Much of the column is then copied verbatim from the cookbook, with the observation that you could almost hear a mother talking to her daughter.

 Indeed.
 I am certainly glad that I made the decision to write down what she said the way she said it.
 As my mother dictated the blintzes recipes to me from memory, she said, "I use Mrs. Brickner's recipe from the Fairmount Cookbook.
 She was the rabbi's wife.
 She makes it exactly the way my mother did."